 Young People's Zone

 It’s a creative writing competition so that means you can write pretty much anything.
 It could be a poem, a short story, a rap, a song, a piece about your feelings, a diary entry… anything!
-The only real limits are that it must be your own work, about ’who or what makes you proud’, and it must be no more than 500 words – if you write more than this we’ll stop reading at 500!
+The only real limits are that it must be your own work, about ’Growing Up’, and it must be no more than 500 words – if you write more than this we’ll stop reading at 500!
 If we find that an entry is copied from someone else, it will be disqualified.
-You can find some tips and ideas to help you get started here.

 Entries must be submitted via the webform.
 You must include your name, age and where you live on the form.
 You can key in your writing or attach a document or a photo of your entry.
 We must able to read your writing.

 5. Can I submit more than one entry?

 No, unfortunately, you can only submit one entry.
 The first entry you submit will be the only entry judged.

 Prizes will be awarded to 24 shortlisted candidates.
 The shortlisted candidates will receive a book voucher.
 Third place in each category receives a £25 Love-to-Shop voucher.
 Second place in each category receive a £50 Love-to-Shop voucher.
 The winners of each category will receive a £100 Love-to-Shop voucher.
 Further prizes and awards may be announced during the competition.

 7. How is it judged?

 Each piece of writing will be judged on the following criteria:

 Theme - How well does it match both the theme of 'Growing Up?’